-By increasing the flexibility of our healthcare models and systems we can enable care providers to identify and focus on specific areas of concern, whilst targeting resources where they are needed to reduce the impact of the virus.
+By increasing the flexibility of our healthcare operations, models and systems we can enable care providers to identify and focus on specific areas of concern, whilst targeting resources where they are needed to reduce the impact of the virus.
 The big question is this – how is operational innovation achieved?

 How should executives look to achieve Operational Innovation?

-Effective Innovation in a healthcare system cannot be achieved overnight but for executives looking to drive change across their systems and industry, they should employ the following four-stage strategy to see them there.
+Effective Innovation in a healthcare operations system cannot be achieved overnight but for executives looking to drive change across their systems and industry, they should employ the following four-stage strategy to see them there.

 Culture Evolution – The groundwork must be laid for any sort of operational innovation to occur and this is why evolving or altering the organizational culture is so important.
 Cultures averse to change create room for conflict and will cause stagnation.
 Instead, executives should look to build cultures which promote innovation and collaboration from within.